rgeyer/rs_guzzle_client/README.markdown

 rs_guzzle_client is a PHP Guzzle REST API client library for the RightScale API.

-Support is available for v1.0 of the API and v1.5 support is coming soon!
+Support is available for v1.0 and v1.5 of the API.
+Not all API calls are covered, a table of supported calls can be found below.

 ## Installation
 Add rs_guzzle_client to the src/Guzzle/Rs directory of your Guzzle